Haute Cabrière Restaurant: Spring in Franschhoek

-Winter in Franschhoek is all about cosying up with good food and wine, mountain and valley views even more beautiful in the slanting golden light, or against dramatic stormy skies.
+Spring in Franschhoek sees the landscape renewed, with good food and wine enjoyed against a backdrop of mountain and valley views, vines bursting into vivid green leaves, and warm sunshine spilling golden through the fresh young foliage of ancient oak trees.
 One of the best lunch spots in town to soak up the scenery is the indoor-outdoor, light-drenched Restaurant at Haute Cabrière.
 Hugging the rugged slopes of the mountains above the village of Franschhoek, this beautiful farm has been in the proud and passionate care of the Von Arnim family for two generations, and their restaurant has been designed to maximise these unbridled vine and valley views.

-As the light over the valley changes with the seasons, so do chef Charlton Prins’ delicious and accessible French-with-a-South-African-twist menus, combining local ingredients and the Von Arnim family ethos… Coming together around a table to celebrate life, stories and wonderful food and wine is a key part of their philosophy, and the short but enticing winter menu displays this joie de vivre (et vin!) with warmth and panache.
+As the light over the valley changes with the seasons, so do chef Charlton Prins’ delicious and accessible French-with-a-South-African-twist menus, combining local ingredients and the Von Arnim family ethos… Coming together around a table to celebrate life, stories and wonderful food and wine is a key part of their philosophy, and the short but enticing spring menu displays this joie de vivre (et vin!) with renewed vibrancy and panache.

-Although winter sunshine might well put you in the mood for bubbly (and at the home of Pierre Jourdan cap classique you can’t go wrong with that), many of these heart-warming winter flavours pair beautifully with the notable reserve wines (all available by the glass) for which Haute Cabrière is renowned… all the excuse you need to indulge in a long and lazy lunch whatever the weather.
+Whether spring is putting you in the mood for bubbly (and at the home of Pierre Jourdan cap classique you can’t go wrong with that), or you want to explore the notable reserve wines (all available by the glass) for which Haute Cabrière is renowned, each dish comes with a suggested pairing… all the excuse you need to indulge in a long and lazy lunch as spring turns to summer.

 There’s a Little VIP children’s menu (R190 for two courses).